Things to Know Before Searching Farms for Sale in Ohio

 Is Ohio a Good Place to Invest in Farmland?

 Put simply: YES!
 Ohio is one of the nation’s leading agricultural states.
 Food and agriculture is Ohio’s #1 industry.
 In fact, 44% of Ohio contains prime farmland, with 80,000 farms totaling 14,900,000 acres (each farm averages 206 acres).
-A whopping 99% of the farms in Ohio are owned by families.
+Families own a whopping 99% of the farms in Ohio.
 Ohio produces more than 200 diverse crops, with corn and soybean at the top of the list.

 Where Are Most Farms in Ohio?